MohsinDev369/PIAIC194618-typescript-node-project/project00_calculator/readme.md

 </div>

 ### Run
-Run this command for test this cli
+Run this command to test this cli
 * npx
   ```sh
   npx mohsindev-cal